My Personal Story

 It felt good to be alone with Jesus and I was content to be single.
 However, God chose to bless me with the most amazing man who lives in the character of Christ and he loves me as if I were Christ himself.
 Our love story is a divine story for later.
 When you use Christ’s love design as your compass, you never know what he will do for you.
 I’m living proof that when you partner with Jesus, he can make your messes into his masterpiece, full of his exceptional love!

-Christ’s revelations through my life lessons of date-rape, abandonment, 30 years of abusive in three marriages, three divorces, and trauma have created my life’s mission to help women find true love through Christ’s exceptional love design.
+Christ’s revelations through my life lessons of date-rape, abandonment, 30 years of abusive in three marriages, three divorces, and trauma have created my life’s mission as a Christian speaker and author, to help women find true love through Christ’s exceptional love design.
 By living in Christ’s love design, they will have healthy, happy, loving marriages and avoid or break free from being caught in the cycle of domestic abuse and domestic violence.

 I will proclaim Christ’s exceptional love design and redemption until the day I die because of what he has renewed in my mind, heart, and life.
-I have no limits on how God chooses to use me to help others find His love and truth and be set free!
+I have no limits on how God chooses to use me to help others with domestic abuse issues as a Christian speaker and author.
+I strive to help all women find His love and truth and be set free!

 My Professional Life

-I’m a transformational Christian speaker and author, an expert on love and domestic abuse, a consultant for churches and religious organizations, a Bible teacher, and a champion for abused women.
+I’m a transformational Christian speaker and author, an expert on domestic abuse and love, a consultant for churches and religious organizations, a Bible teacher, and a champion for abused women.

 - I have overcome thirty years of domestic abuse in three marriages that ended in divorce and now I am thriving in a Christ-centered marriage full of his exceptional love.